Self-Awareness

 Don’t overdo it

-Too much awareness can sometimes make people more selfish, and should only serve to benefit other people.
+Too much awareness can sometimes make people more selfish.

 Further, we sometimes must pace ourselves, since too much truth at once may overwhelm us.